flibustier/pokemon-tcg-exchange/README.md

 4. **Chat & Confirm:** Use the built-in chat to arrange the details and confirm the trade.
 5. **Trade In-Game:** Complete the actual card swap within Pokémon TCG Pocket.

-**Note:** All trades must follow the in-game restrictions—only cards of matching rarity can be exchanged, and certain cards require Trade Tokens or other in-game resources[4][5].
+**Note:** All trades must follow the in-game restrictions—only cards of matching rarity can be exchanged, and certain cards require Trade Tokens or other in-game resources.

----

 ## Project Setup